 Kleinia mandraliscae, Senecio mandraliscae, Senecio talinoides subsp. mandraliscae

-The origin of this succulent is quite a mystery.
+The origin of this variety is quite a mystery.
 It was first described in 1855 by Vincenzo Tineo based on specimens collected by his disciple Enrico Pirajno baron of Mandralisca on the Vulcano, a small island located at the southernmost end of the seven Aeolian Islands.
 Twenty-two years later, in 1877, Michele Lojacono Pojero (1853-1919) did not find any wild specimens on the island Volcano but observed some plants growing in pots on the close island Lipari and referred them to a plant of probably hybrid origin.